3012.8 Reloadable Debit Card Account Procedure

 I. Procedure statement

 The University of Wisconsin-Madison has merchant accounts which accept payment for goods sold and services rendered via payment card transactions.
-All merchants that accept payments via payment card must comply with the Payment Card Industry Data Security Standards (PCI DSS).
-The purpose of this procedure is to provide a framework for the disciplinary steps that will be taken in the event that a UW-Madison merchant account is found to be non-compliant with the PCI DSS.
-Persistent noncompliance with the PCI DSS after the enactment of the disciplinary steps described in this policy may result in the suspension or termination of the non-compliant merchant account.
+All merchants who accept payments via payment card must comply must comply with Policy UW-3031 and the Payment Card Industry Data Security Standards (PCI DSS).
+The purpose of this procedure is to provide a framework for the disciplinary steps that will be taken in the event a UW–Madison merchant account is found to be non-compliant with Policy UW-3031 and the PCI DSS.
+Persistent noncompliance after the enactment of the disciplinary steps described in this procedure may result in the suspension or termination of the non-compliant merchant account.

 II.
 Who is affected by this procedure